-- (a)(1) Release reporting.
-Within ninety days of discovering a hazardous substance release or threatened release that may pose a threat to human health or the environment, Aan owner or operator who knows of or discovers a release of a hazardous substance due to past activities must report the release to the department Ecology as described in WAC 173-340-300.
+- (1) Release reporting.
+Within ninety days of discovering a hazardous substance release or threatened release that may pose a threat to human health or the environment, an owner or operator must report the release to Ecology as described in WAC 173-340-300.
 Other persons are encouraged to report such releases.
-Most currentSome releases of hazardous substances are exempt from the release reporting requirements of this chapter, including those must be previously reported to the departmentEcology under the state's hazardous waste, underground storage tank, or water quality laws.
-The term "hazardous substance" includes a broad range of substances as defined by chapter 70.105DRCW in WAC 173-340-200. - (b)(2) Initial investigation.
-Within ninety days of learning of a hazardous substance release, the departmentEcology will-conducts an initial investigation of the site-under WAC 173-340-310 to confirm whether a release occurred that poses a threat and to determine whether further remedial action is necessary to confirm or address that threat.
+Some releases are exempt from the release reporting requirements of this chapter, including those previously reported to Ecology under the state's hazardous waste, underground storage tank, or water quality laws.
+The term "hazardous substance" includes a broad range of substances as defined in WAC 173-340-200. - (2) Initial investigation.
+Within ninety days of learning of a hazardous substance release, Ecology conducts an initial investigation under WAC 173-340-310 to confirm whether a release occurred that poses a threat and to determine whether further remedial action is necessary to confirm or address that threat.
 Ecology may extend an initial investigation when independent remedial actions are completed within ninety days of release discovery.
-For sites that may need further remedial action, the department will send an early notice letter to the owner, operator, and other potentially liable persons known to the department, informing them of the department's decision.
 Ecology notifies owners and operators in writing of its determination.
-For sites where remedial action is necessary, Ecology also notifies the public in the Contaminated Site Register and provides information about the site on Ecology's website under WAC 173-340-600.

-(3) Site priorities.
-Sites are prioritized for further remedial action by the following process:

-(a)(3) Site hazard assessment and ranking.
-Based on the results of the initial investigation, a site hazard assessment will be performed if necessary, as described in WAC 173-340-320.
-The purpose of the site hazard assessment is to gather information to confirm whether a release has occurred and to enable the department to evaluate the relative potential hazard posed by the release.
-If the department decides that no further action is required, it will notify the public of that decision through the Site Register.Based on the results of the initial investigation, Ecology assesses and ranks the threats to human health and the environment posed by the site under WAC 173-340-320.
+For sites where remedial action is necessary, Ecology also notifies the public in the Contaminated Site Register and provides information about the site on Ecology's website under WAC 173-340-600. - (3) Site hazard assessment and ranking.
+Based on the results of the initial investigation, Ecology assesses and ranks the threats to human health and the environment posed by the site under WAC 173-340-320.
 Ecology may update the site's hazard assessment and rankings during the cleanup process when new information becomes available or conditions change.
-Ecology uses the results to support decisions to add or remove sites from the contaminated sites list, prioritize remedial action and funding among and within sites, track cleanup progress, and communicate threats to the public.
+Ecology uses the results to support decisions to add or remove sites from the contaminated sites list, prioritize remedial action and funding among and within sites, track cleanup progress, and communicate threats to the public. - (4) Listing.
+Ecology lists a site based on the results of the initial investigation and the site hazard assessment and ranking. - (a) Contaminated sites list.
+If further remedial action is necessary, Ecology adds the site to the contaminated sites list under WAC 173-340-330.
+The list also identifies the site's remedial action status.
+Ecology updates the status during the cleanup process to reflect current conditions.
+The list is publicly available on Ecology's website. - (b) No further action sites list.
+If no further remedial action is necessary, Ecology adds the site to the no further action sites list under WAC 173-340-335.
+The list identifies whether institutional controls or periodic reviews remain necessary at the site.
+The list is publicly available on Ecology's website. - (5) Interim actions.
+Under certain conditions it may be necessary or appropriate to conduct an early, interim action at a site before conducting a cleanup action.